APCSLowell/Tendron/README.md

 4. Run your program.
 You should see one random tendril every time you click the screen
 ![Alt text](Tendron2.gif)
 5. Now go back to the `Cluster` constructor and modify it to make 7 Tendrils.
 You may want to evenly space each tendril's angle so that is a multiple of 2π/7.
-6. In the Tendril `show()` add code that recursively creates a new `Cluster` at the end of each Tendril if `myNumSegments` is the minimum tendril length (3 is a good choice)
+6. In the Tendril `show()` add code that recursively creates a new `Cluster` at the end of each Tendril if `myNumSegments` is greater than or equal to the minimum tendril length (3 is a good choice)
 7. Add code at the beginning of the tendril `show()` function to change the `stroke()` based on the length of the tendril.

 Extensions